Home » Tools » Accessories » The Best Power Feeder For Saws and Routers

 • Risk of injury as your hands are more exposed to the moving bits or blades

-But a power feeder is a serious upgrade that allows for:
+But a power feeder is a significant upgrade that allows for the following:

 • Constant down pressure and speed of wood versus the bit or blade